Sanskrita2001/Learning-Blockchain/README.md

 ```
 ###  Table of Content
 1. Blocks - The Blockchain Backend <br>
    a.
-Create the Block class and respective tests <br>
+Create the Block class and respective Tests <br>
    b.
-Create the Genesis Block and respective tests <br>
+Create the Genesis Block and respective Tests <br>
    c.
-Create the Mine Block and respective tests <br>
+Create the Mine Block and respective Tests <br>
    d.
 Crypto Hash and SHA-256 <br>
+2. Chain - The Blockchain Backend <br>
+   a.
+Create the Blockchain class and respective Tests <br>
+   b.
+Make chain validations and respective Tests <br>
+   c.
+Make chain replacements and respective Tests <br>
+   d.
+Stub Console Outputs in Tests <br>